-If you are attempting to format your session times in military time (24-hour format), not to worry.
-While Builder may show your time in 12-hour format, the Guidebook app will display time in the format that matches your users' hardware settings.
+If you are attempting to format your session times in 24-hour format, not to worry.
+While Builder may show your time in 12-hour format, the Guidebook app will display time in the format that matches your users’ hardware settings.
 That means if a user has their phone set to show time in 24-hour format, your guide will also show in 24-hour format.

 Supported Localized Languages

 The Guidebook app is currently localized for several widespread languages.
-Guidebook adjusts its language based on the language settings of users' phones.
-If a user's phone is set to the French language, the Guidebook app will adjust to show all non-guide content (ex. the Add to My Schedule and Back buttons) in French.
+Guidebook adjusts its language based on the language settings of users’ phones.
+If a user’s phone is set to the French language, the Guidebook app will adjust to show all non-guide content in French.
+Guidebook does not translate any data that you add to your guide.

 - Spanish (Latin America)